FSharp4/fsharp4.github.io/_posts/2024-12-26-matmul-systolic-arrays.md

    difficulty sharing our work with each other that could have been reduced with version control (such as `git`, perhaps) and decisions on project setup.
-(We all contributed our work on different projects, so the hierarchy we produced spidered across several libraries of standard cells.)
+(We all contributed our work on different projects, so the hierarchy we produced required several libraries of standard cells.)
 One "project" library and as few "dependency" libraries as possible would have served us best.
 4. **Work reviews**: When we complete major milestones it pays off to do quick